 How to make pumpkin puree in the Instant Pot:

 If you don’t have time to roast a pumpkin or don’t have an oven, a pressure cooker is a good solution.
 The pumpkin will be soft in about 15 minutes.
 This is not my favorite method for cooking the pumpkin as it comes out very watery and less sweet and flavorful (I tested two almost identical butternut squashes side by side, one roasted in the oven, and the second cooked in the IP).
-So I wouldn’t add such a puree to a cake but it can be used for an oatmeal or stew/chili recipe.
+So I wouldn’t use such a puree in a dessert recipe but you can use it to make a soup or chili.
+If you want to use it in desserts, thicken it in a pot first.

 How to do it: